konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

     </tr>
 </table>

-Alternately, you can use 2 lengths of wire from the Spark Core kit.
-The color doesn’t really matter, but it is helpful for them to be different colors from one another.
+Alternately, you can use 2 lengths of jump wire from the Spark Core kit.
+The color does not really matter, but it is helpful for them to be different colors from one another.
 Insert these into the adapter that was already on the light string.
 As above, connect the data wire to Pin 6 and the ground to either of the ground (GND) slots.

 <div align="center">
 <img src="http://i.imgur.com/2Mhsycq.jpg" alt="22 AWG wire connecting Spark Core" width="500px" />